 The first things that come to my mind as I start writing this article are the words of Cem Kaner – “The best tester isn’t the one who finds the most bugs or who embarrasses most programmers.
 The best tester is the one who gets most bugs fixed.”

-Isn’t it obvious that any bug logged in a bug management system should be fixed by the developers?
-The answer is No. Factors like time to market the product, time to complete project on schedule and developers working in Continue reading →
+Isn’t it obvious that any bug logged in a bug management system should be fixed by the developer?
+The answer is No. Factors like time to market the product, time to complete the project on schedule and developers working in Continue reading →

 First, they need to prepare themselves professionally and psychologically with some of the key points necessary for every successful software testers in the IT industry.
 This will be treated as “Inputs” for a tester before starting to write test cases.
 Continue reading →